News

 2

-Keisuke Matsushita about 9 years ago
+Keisuke Matsushita over 9 years ago

 The RLADs make me sick.
 I've had to deal with Barcelo (the Random RLAD) a few times.
 He literally has nothing better to do than email people when they forget to tap their ID cards and calls it a "security concern" like it's a federal case.
 The condescending Orwellian bureaucratic tone he takes doesn't make it any better.